In Blog, Cooking Tips

 In this video from Spring 2009, “How to Make Garlicky Potato Soup with Fresh Nettles”, I offer a quick and easy recipe for nourishing potato garlic soup with nettles.
 It’s delicious, creamy, dairy free and gluten-free soup everyone will love.
 You will also find nutrition, cooking and harvesting tips for wild nettles.

-Nettles is a great source of vitamins and minerals:calcium, iron, potassium, phosphorous, zinc, Vitamin C, B complex and more.
+Nettles are a great source of vitamins and minerals:calcium, iron, potassium, phosphorous, zinc, Vitamin C, B complex and more.

 According to Natural News nettles is “one plant to have on hand at all times that provides a cure for arthritis, an herbal treatment for allergies, relieves hair loss, treats Celiac disease, bleeding, bladder infections, skin complaints, neurological disorders and a long list of other conditions…”